jcpaik/sofa-manuscript/vault/Progress.md

+# Priortization

+1. Angle Hypothesis (likely no computers needed)
+	1. Fix Gerver's polygon argument
+	2. Probably get rid of computer assistance
+2. Injectivity Hypothesis
+	1. Should computers be involved?
+		1. One route: A few case analysis may prove IH for smaller interval, from which we can prove better ones
+	2. Wait for Gerver's (or Romik's) response
+3.

 - [ ] Clearly define a sofa, so that it can admit multiple different movements and rotation angle $\omega$.
 	- [ ] Write ambiguity explicitly
 - [ ] Standard position -> translation